UNICORE-EU/unicore-docs/source/admin-docs/registry/index.rst

 A note on paths
 ~~~~~~~~~~~~~~~

-The Registry can be installed either from the `UNICORE core server bundle package
+The Registry can be installed either from the `UNICORE server bundle
 <https://sourceforge.net/projects/unicore/files/Servers/Core/>`_ (tar.gz or zip archive) or
-from a Linux package on the `UNICORE project website at sourceforge <https://sourceforge.net/p/unicore/wiki/Linux_Repositories/>`_
+from a Linux package on the
+`UNICORE project website <https://sourceforge.net/p/unicore/wiki/Linux_Repositories/>`_ at sourceforge
 (i.e. RPM or deb).

 .. attention::